mikeqfu/pydriosm/docs/source/quick-start.rst

 Read/parse data
 ===============

-To read/parse any of the downloaded data files above, we can use the class :class:`~pydriosm.reader.PBFReadParse` or :class:`~pydriosm.reader.GeofabrikReader`, which requires the python package `GDAL <https://pypi.org/project/GDAL/>`_.
+To read/parse any of the downloaded data files above, we can use the class :class:`~pydriosm.reader.PBF` or :class:`~pydriosm.reader.GeofabrikReader`, which requires the python package `GDAL <https://pypi.org/project/GDAL/>`_.

 .. _quickstart-reader-parse-pbf-data: